 Teaching mathematics is a challenge, a responsibility, and an opportunity.
 Learning to teach mathematics occurs through a variety of means: the study of a wide variety of mathematics, pedagogical preparation within a mathematical context, formal clinical preparation in education, an extended internship, and continual experiences as a student, learner, and problem solver.

-As prospective elementary teachers specializing in mathematics, students focus on expanding their personal understanding of mathematics and capitalizing on opportunities to work with pre-college students — as tutors, classroom assistants, practicum students, and as novice teachers in an internship position.
-The Mathematics — Elementary major satisfies the academic major requirement for teacher certification with an endorsement in elementary education and must be accompanied by the professional preparation program in Elementary Education offered through Woodring College of Education.
+As prospective math elementary teachers, Western students focus on expanding their personal understanding of mathematics and capitalizing on opportunities to work with pre-college students—as tutors, classroom assistants, practicum students, and novice teachers in an internship position.
+The Mathematics—Elementary major satisfies the academic major requirement for teacher certification with an endorsement in Elementary Education and must be accompanied by the professional preparation program in Elementary Education offered through Woodring College of Education.

-Involved in both the mathematics and the teaching community, math education students get the benefits of being a part of two colleges.
-Access to the Math Center as well as a myriad of teaching resources, helps our students meet their maximum potential as both teachers and learners.
+Involved in both the mathematics and teaching community, math education students get the benefits of being a part of two colleges.
+Access to the Math Center, as well as a myriad of teaching resources, helps our students meet their maximum potential as both teachers and learners.

 Beyond the Classroom

-As students in the mathematics program, students have resources such as the Math Center staffed by undergraduate Math Fellows — it is a great place to get help with homework, meet other students, and form study groups.
+As students in the Mathematics—Elementary Education program, students have resources such as the Math Center staffed by undergraduate Math Fellows—a great place to get help with homework, meet other students, and form study groups.